gnosis/dex-docs/docs/intro1.md

 -   To become a solver, an Ethereum address needs to deposit a bond of 100 GNO tokens to GnosisDAO.

 -   Once the 100 GNO tokens have been staked (locked up), GnosisDAO has to vote to approve or reject the Ethereum address that will identify the solver.
-If the vote is successful, the solvers Ethereum address will be included in the allowlist (verification) solvers contract.
+If the vote is successful, the solver's Ethereum address will be included in the allowlist (verification) solvers contract.

 -   Additionally, a solver must have the technical knowledge to create the appropriate batch settlement solutions or take the risk of being slashed by the GnosisDAO for wrongdoing.